skip to Main Content

 • Spammers want the victims to act first and think later.
 Do not let the urgency influence you.

-• Be suspicious of unsolicited messaged.
+• Be suspicious of unsolicited messages.

 • Research the facts before acting.